Table of Contents

 Credit cards can come with a four-digit personal identification number (PIN).
 The PIN acts like a password, helping to prevent unauthorized use of your credit card.
 However, in the U.S., PINs are more often required when using debit cards than when using credit cards.

 Hence, if you live in the United States and don’t often travel abroad, you may not find yourself using a credit card PIN most of the time.
-Still, it can be helpful to understand their purpose and how to obtain one just in case.
+Still, it can be helpful to understand its purpose and how to obtain one just in case.

 What Is a Credit Card PIN?